-Message Example Explanation Х/Ү 6/8 Shows how many groups you currently belong to and the maximum number available to you.
-The example shows mem- bership of 6 out of a possible 8 groups.
+Message Example Explanation Х/Ү 6/8 Shows how many groups you currently belong to and the maxi- mum number available to you.
+The example shows membership of 6 out of a possible 8 groups.
 If you attempt to join a group when there are none left available the radio will emit 4 short beeps.
-(Your T3035 II allows you access to up to 8 groups.)
-No Star Symbol No star indicates that you do not currently belong to the dis- played group.
-Press the hun- dreds (100) key to join the group.
-The radio will emit two long beeps if this choice is ac- cepted.
+(Your T3040 II allows you ac- cess to up to 8 groups.)

-Message Example Explanation Star Symbol Shows that you belong to this group.
-To withdraw from it press the hundreds (100) key.
+Message Example Explanation No Star Symbol No star indicates that you do not currently belong to the dis- played group.
+Press Enter to join the group.
 The radio will emit two long beeps if this choice is accepted.
+Star Symbol Shows that you belong to this group.
+To withdraw from it press Enter.
+The radio will emit two long beeps if this choice is accepted.
 Double Star Symbol Shows that you belong to this group but may not withdraw from it.
 If you attempt to do so, the radio will emit four short beeps.
 Group number 90 G1 Shows the calling identity of the group.
 For groups within your fleet this number will be be- tween 90 and 99 or 900 and 998 depending on your fleet size.
 For groups which span numbers outside your own fleet, a number between G1 and G8 will appear.
-Normally, you will not be able to change your membership of these 'G' groups.
+You cannot change your membership of these groups.

-To exit the Edit Group option press the Clear (>>) key and the radio reverts to normal operation.
+To exit the View Group or Edit Group options press the Clear (>>) key and the radio reverts to normal operation.